 Many times, you may feel overwhelmed.
 I know that there is so much going around our lives that we want to run away from.
 Those times you feel like locking up yourself and listening to no one; when you want to be isolated so you can think straight.

 In Matthew 11:28, Jesus says "Come to me, all you who are weary and burdened, and I will give you rest."
 The following verse also says "..and you will find rest for your soul."
 The soul refers to the mind, will, and the emotions.
 So Jesus is saying He will give us peace of mind.
 He will give us rest in decision making, and He will give us emotional stability.
-All these will influence every area of our lives in which the enemy can attack us.
+All these will influence every area of our lives in which the enemy may attack us.
 And in turn, with this kind of rest, there's ultimately physical rest because our lives will now be free of stress.

-The Old Testament and the New Testament are the two lips of God to speak to us.
-The New is concealed in the Old and the Old is revealed in the New.
-We cannot understand one without the other.
+When I read through scriptures in understanding the concept of “rest”, I am particularly wowed by the Psalmist’s prayer in Psalm 119:18 where he prays “O Lord, open my eyes that I may see wonderful things in Your Law”, the Law here being God’s words and commandments to a believer.
+I imagine the Old and New Testaments as the two lips of God to speak to us, with the New being concealed in the Old and the Old being revealed in the New.
+We cannot fully understand one without the other.
 But the difference between the Testaments must be clearly understood.
-We have the shadow in the OT but the substance in the NT (Heb 10:1).
+In my analysis, it looks like we have the shadow in the Old Testament but the substance in the New Testament (Hebrews 10:1).
 The New Covenant, unlike the Old, is not of the letter but of the Spirit (2 Cor 3:6 Rom 7:6).
 In the OT the Law was written in tablets of stone, but now God writes it in our hearts of flesh (Jer 31:31-33; Heb 8:8-10; 2 Cor 3:3).
 The ceremonial part of the Law takes a spiritual meaning in the New Testament.
+For example, the Sabbath speaks of the rest Christ gives to His people here in our life and also in eternity (Mt 11:28; Heb 4:4-10).

 Eternal Rest

-(i) Sabbath of Gen. 2: 1- 4, for this was God's rest and not man's The sabbath of Ex.
-20: 8- 11
+- Sabbath of Genesis 2: 1-4, for this was God's rest and not man's The sabbath of Exodus 20: 8- 11

-1. Rest in Christ (Mt.
+- Rest in Christ (Mt.
 11: 28- 30 Heb.
 4: 3)

-2. Eternal rest in the next life (Heb 18, 5 1 Rev. 14: 13)
+- Eternal rest in the next life (Hebrews 18, 5 1 Revelations 14:13)

 The core of the OT is all about what God "demands" whereas the core of the NT is all about what God "gives."
 Praise the Lord we are not under Law but under Grace (Rom 6:14).
 Let us stand firm in the liberty, and not be entangled again with the yoke of bondage (Gal 5:1).
 In fact, those who attempt to be justified by Law have fallen from Grace (v4).
 Law and Grace cannot coexist.
 Ishmael and Isaac cannot dwell in the same house.
 An old cloth and a new piece should not be stitched together.
 The new wine cannot be kept in old bottles (Mt 9:16, 17).